roryp/blog/README.md

 }
 ```

-This example is also available in the **Modern Web App (MWA) pattern repository** as an introductory demonstration of Queue-Based Load Leveling.
+This example is available in this repository** as an introductory demonstration of Queue-Based Load Leveling.
 It illustrates the principles of load balancing but lacks durability and scalability for distributed environments.

 ## Implementing Queue-Based Load Leveling with Azure Service Bus